Background pattern

 Children

-Use of Prenamid with other medications
+Using Prenamid with other medicines

-Inform your doctor or pharmacist if you are using, have used recentlyor may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines.

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consultyour doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

-Driving and operating machinery
+Driving and using machines

-This medication does not affect your ability to drive or operate machinery.
+This medicine does not affect your ability to drive or use machines.

-Follow exactly the administration instructions of this medication as indicated by your doctor.In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions of administration of this medicine indicated by your doctor.
+In case of doubt, consult your doctor or pharmacist again.

-How to apply Prenamid: Topical use.
+How to apply Prenamid: Cutaneous use.

 Instructions for proper use

-• Use it only on your psoriasis and do not use it on skin that does not have psoriasis,
+• use it only on your psoriasis and do not use it on skin that does not have psoriasis,

-• Apply the ointment to a clean finger,
+• apply the ointment to a clean finger,

-• Use the ointment once a day.
+• use the ointment once a day.
 It may be more convenient to apply the ointment at night,

-• Your doctor may decide to repeat the treatment,
+• your doctor may decide to repeat the treatment,

-What to expect when using Prenamid?
+What to expect when using Prenamid

 If you use more Prenamid than you should